Pedigree Dog Food receives the Advisor’s lowest rating of 1 star.

 The Bottom Line

-Judging by its ingredients alone, Pedigree looks to be a below-average dry dog food.
+Judging by its ingredients alone, Pedigree Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.